I'll say a little prayer for you. Forever, forever, you'll stay in my heart. ~ I'll Say A Prayer For You, Aretha Franklin

 I have a buddha in a bubble!

-My children surprised me with a snow globe that houses a golden Buddha, seated in a peaceful womb of gold and glittering with sparkles that alight on his shoulders, his head, his hands, his lap and his feet.
+My children surprised me with a snow globe that houses a golden buddha.
+He's seated in a peaceful womb of golden sparkles that swirl all around and gently descend, finally landing on his head and his shoulders, in his hands and his lap, and even on his feet.

-With some more years of practice under my belt, these stars have turned from white to gold.
-Somehow, now, for me, imagining these falling, golden stars have become a sort of visual prayer, the kind I say after moving on my mat.
+With some more years of practice under my belt, those white stars have somehow turned to gold.
+And now, for me, these falling, golden stars have become a sort of visual prayer, the kind I say when I want to send a blessing.

-Last night, at the end of practice, a siren blared as we sat there in prayer with the room quiet and the sky dark.
-And the instructor said that, growing up, he was taught to say a prayer when a siren went by.
-And so he asked us all to do the same, to say a prayer for someone we didn’t know, but for whom, if we did, we’d love and bless all the same.
+The other night, at the end of practice, a siren blared as we sat there with our hands in prayer, the room quiet and the sky outside the window dark.
+The instructor said that he'd been taught to say a prayer whenever a siren went by, and so he asked us to do the same.
+He was asking us to say a prayer for someone we didn’t know, but, for whom, if we did, we’d love and bless all the same.

-And then I took a picture and sent it to my children, so I could send my love and say good night and give them both my blessings.
+I watched as the golden sparkles swirled all around, but this time, as they gently descended, I grabbed my phone and took a picture.
+And before I climbed into bed, I sent the picture to my children, so I could send my love and say good night and give them both my blessings.